Need Help? 888-298-9489 M-F 8am to 8pm CST

 4. Technology Types for Gate Call Boxes

-Gate call boxes utilize various technologies to establish communication and connectivity.
+Gate call boxes use different technological methods to achieve communication and connection.
 Here are some common technology types:

 Cell Phone-Based Gate Call Boxes